KFruti88/Live-Twitch-Chat/README.md

 Copy the ID: You will see two IDs listed.
 Look for the one that says "Channel ID" and copy the long string of characters next to it.

 Update relay.js: Paste that "UC..." string into your code where it says YOUR_YOUTUBE_CHANNEL_ID.
+🛠️ How to get the ID
+Log In: Use your Trovo account (the one you use for werewolf3788).

+Create Application: Look for a button that says "New Application" or "Create App".

+Fill the Info:

+Name: You can just call it Werewolf Relay.

+Redirect URL: You can just use http://localhost.
+(Since we aren't using a website for login, this doesn't matter much for our script).

+Category: Usually "Chat Bot" or "Other".

+Save & Copy: Once you hit save, you will see a Client ID (and a Client Secret).
+You only need the Client ID for the script we wrote.